Emergency Consultation Model FAQs

-During our normal hours of operation, come to or call Counseling Services and inform us that you need immediate assistance.
+During our normal hours of operation, call Counseling Services and inform us that you need immediate assistance.
 Or, call Campus Safety 484-664-3110.

 If you are experiencing a psychological emergency outside of our regular hours, please call 484 664-3178 to speak to our on-call therapist.

 To anonymously report a difficult, concerning, or inappropriate situation that occurred to you, or another student, in our Muhlenberg Community please use the Incident Reporting Form.

 Turning Point of the Lehigh Valley (domestic violence support) - 1-877-438-4957

 Suicide Prevention Text - 741-741

 Trevor Project Hotline (LGBTQ) 1-866-488-7386